ptums/wedding-photo-gallery/README.md

 ## To Do

 1. Upload photos for each section
-3. Add a download link for the PWA
+2. Add a download link for the PWA
-4. Push to hosting
-6. Finish writing component tests
+3. Finish writing component tests

 ## Motivation